Jason Clark (rugby league): 2018

 In June 2018, Clark signed a two-year deal to join English side Warrington.
 Clark was part of the Souths side that ended up finishing 3rd on the table at the end of the regular season.
 Clark's final game for Souths was the 13-12 elimination final victory over St George as the player picked up an injury in the match and was ruled out of the preliminary final game against the Sydney Roosters.

 2019

 He played in the 2019 Challenge Cup Final victory over St. Helens at Wembley Stadium.

+2023

+On 6 Jun 2023 he announced his retirement from professional rugby league.

 Personal life

 Clark is an Australian Apprenticeships Ambassador for the Australian Government and an Apprentice Mentor in the NRL's Trade UP With The NRL Program.

-Clark has two daughters Milla and Andi.
+Clark has three daughters - Milla, Andi and Billie.